-The ANU hosts a Gender Institute that supports research, education and outreach on gender and sexuality across the University, promoting collaboration and linkages among the seven Colleges.
-It also actively support the employment and retention of women and gender diverse people at all levels, in all disciplines, across the University.
+ANU hosts a Gender Institute that supports research, education and outreach on gender and sexuality across the University, promoting collaboration and linkages among the seven Colleges.
+It also actively supports the employment and retention of women and gender diverse people at all levels, in all disciplines, across the University.

-A University Code of Conduct guides staff in their dealings with colleagues, students, the University and the local, national and international communities – emphasizing the importance of treating each other with respect, courtesy, and fairness.
+The ANU Code of Conduct guides staff in their dealings with colleagues, students, the University and the local, national and international communities – emphasising the importance of treating each other with respect, courtesy, and fairness.
 The Code also provides a broad framework for the identification and resolution of issues concerning the conduct of staff members at the University.

-The Australian National University aspires to be the destination of choice for Aboriginal and Torres Strait Islander intellectual leaders and students.
+ANU aspires to be the university of choice for Aboriginal and Torres Strait Islander intellectual leaders and students.

-As Australia's national university, we have a special role to play in reconciliation between Indigenous and non-Indigenous Australians through research, education, and outreach.
+As Australia's national university, we have an important role to play in reconciliation between Indigenous and non-Indigenous Australians through research, education, and outreach.
 We are also working to make the University a leader in Indigenous research, education and policy development.

 Reconciliation Action Plan

-The ANU has a Reconciliation Action Plan a whole-of-institution approach to enhancing broad engagement with Indigenous education, research, employment and culture.
+ANU has a Reconciliation Action Plan, a whole-of-institution approach to enhancing broad engagement with Indigenous education, research, employment and culture.
 This plan is part of a national program led by Reconciliation Australia.

-The ANU College of Law has its own Reconciliation Action Plan (364.37 KB) that includes putting in place strategies to achieve targets for Indigenous student and staff numbers.
+The ANU College of Law has its own Plan for Action that includes strategies for achieving targets for Indigenous student and staff numbers.